 Practical Example of European Option

-Calculate the value of both 1-year call and put options written on it using the BSM model.
+Calculate the value of both a 1-year call and put options are written on it using the BSM model.

 Calculation of d1

 - d1 = [ln(P0/X) + (r+v2/2)t]/v √t

 - d2 = d1 – v √t